gaehlerm/SoftwareEngineering/README.md

 Once created, you can pass and copy them around as much as you please.
 You are always guaranteed to deal with the same object.
 You can even declare a constant global variable and avoid the main issues associated with global variables.
 Though it is still recommended to pass them around as function arguments instead.
 If it's global, it will be acting as a hidden state, making it much harder to write tests.

-Note that in functional programming, all variables are constant.
-If you want to change a variable, you have to create a new one.
+Note that in functional programming, all variables are runtime constant.
+The only way to change a variable, is to create a new one.

 ### Constant Class Instances